smak0v/blocksmith/README.md

 It is possible to skip mining of the genesis block in all nodes which are launched after the very first one by setting up `MINE_GENESIS` environmental variable to `false` either in the `.env` file or as global environmental variable.

+It is also possible to configure API service host and port by modifying them in the `configuration.yaml` file.

 ------------------------------------------------------------------------------------------------------------------------

 ## 🧰 Tech Stack